 Feed the world.
 Power the planet.
 Save the environment.
 It’s a tall order by any measure, but especially when you consider that experts predict that by 2050, the world population will grow to more than 9 billion human beings.
 At the center of the issue is the agricultural enterprise of the 21st Century.
 WSU’s Agricultural and Food Systems degree program focuses on vital aspects of agricultural and food systems ranging from plant and animal production to marketing and education.
 This innovative program provides students with what they need to build or work in a modern food system that is productive, competitive and sustainable.

 Delivered collaboratively by departments within the College of Agricultural, Human, and Natural Resource Sciences, the AFS program provides foundational education in a wide array of disciplines, including crop and soil sciences, horticulture, entomology, plant pathology, and economics.
 Students can choose among five Bachelor of Science degree majors: Agricultural Education; Agricultural Technology and Production Management; Agricultural and Food Business Economics; Agriculture and Food Security; and Organic and Sustainable Agriculture.
 The college offers a minor in Agricultural Systems, which is specifically designed to complement a major in Communications, for students interested in careers in the communications sector of the agricultural industry.
 The college also offers an interdisciplinary Master of Science in Agriculture degree, an undergraduate Certificate in Organic Agriculture, and a graduate Certificate in Sustainable Agriculture.

-In order to certify in an AFS major, a student must have a minimum of 24 credits with a minimum cumulative GPA of 2.0.
+A student may be admitted to an AFS major upon making their intention known to the department.
 For complete information about all majors within the AFS degree programs, please see the AFS webpage at: http://afs.wsu.edu.

 Bachelor of Science in Agricultural and Food Systems (Pullman campus)